TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 - [ ] Imbibe the new manager changes into Foxy
 - [ ] Add video to week 7-8 blog (goal navigation)
 - [ ] Add video to week 9 blog (waypoint navigation)
+- [ ] Expand on week 2 blog from the PR's

 #### TODO's commented inside code
 - [x] `build.sh`